• Skip to primary navigation

 • Place cauliflower florets in a microwave-safe bowl.
 Cover the bowl with a damp paper towel and microwave for 1 minute.
 (This will get the florets started cooking, but they should still hold their shape.)

-• Whisk together rice vinegar, 1 tablespoon soy sauce, cornstarch, and salt.
+• Whisk together rice vinegar, 1 Tbsp soy sauce, cornstarch, and salt.
 Pour over cauliflower florets and toss to coat.
 Set aside.

-• Make sauce by whisking together ginger, garlic, water, 2 tablespoon soy sauce, hoisin sauce, honey, toasted sesame oil, and red pepper flakes.
+• Make sauce by whisking together ginger, garlic, water, 2 Tbsp soy sauce, hoisin sauce, honey, toasted sesame oil, and red pepper flakes.

 • Heat peanut oil in a wok or skillet over medium heat.
 Add peanuts and fry in oil until they start to turn golden, Use a slotted spoon to transfer peanuts to a paper-towel lined plate.
 (Leave the wok with oil over heat.)